debanjanabiswas111-web/Retailsales_sql_p1/README.md

 WHERE rank = 1;
 ```

-8. **Write a SQL query to find the top 3 customers based on the highest total sales **:
+8. **Write an SQL query to find the top 3 customers based on the highest total sales**:
 ```sql
 SELECT
     customer_id,